Fender American Deluxe Jazz Bass Pickup

 My recommended mod will remove a Notch Filter response from the pickups mid range.
 Removing the notch filter will make it sound much closer to a traditional Fender single coil pickup.

-This mod has not been used by many of our customers because most of them have long ago replaced the stock N3 pickups with after market versions in order to get a more traditional sounding pickup.
+This mod has not been used by too many of our customers because most of them have long ago replaced the stock N3 pickups with after market versions in order to get a more traditional sounding pickup.

 Looking at the picture below - Fender this time connected the pickup pole piece ground which is still a square pad as it was on the SCN to the pickup common pad (where the green wire goes) with a large trace on the printed circuit board.
 Normally I would have cut the trace between the pickup common and used the square pad by putting a wire into the square pad's hole but in this case it was not possible due to plastic on the top side of this board that I did not want to melt.